tijos-sensor-library/ec20/README.md

-# ec20
+# sensor-driver-template
-quectel 4G LTE module driver for TiJOS
+Project template for new TiJOS sensor driver